Top Long-Term Care Insurance Picks for 2024

 Daily Benefit Instead of Monthly Benefit

-NGLs' use of a "daily" benefit instead of the "monthly benefit" many companies offer is a bit of a concern.
-With a daily benefit, the company looks at bills each day instead of all the invoices at the end of the month.
-When you have in-home care, you might have multiple providers on one day, causing that day's cost to be higher.
-You could see more out-of-pocket expenses than you would with a monthly benefit.
+NGLs' use of a "daily benefit" instead of the more common "monthly benefit" offered by many companies is a point of concern for some LTC Insurance specialists.
+With a daily benefit, the company considers bills each day rather than consolidating all invoices at the end of the month.
+In situations involving in-home care, where you might have multiple service providers in a single day, this can result in higher costs for that particular day.

 Their 'third pool shared spousal/partner benefit' is the primary reason to consider NGL; however, their lack of customization and overall pricing can make NGL more expensive in some situations.